Phase transitions in non-linear urns with interacting types: Stochastic approximation approach

+Let $\Phi: \R_+ \times \R^d \to \R^d$ be the semiflow induced by the vector field $F$, so that $(\Phi(t,x))_{t\geq 0})$ is the trajectory of $F$ started at $x$.
+A useful situation for analysis of stochastic approximation processes is where there is a \emph{Lyapunov function} for the vector field $F$: a function $V:\R^d \to \R^d$ such that on a trajectory $(\Phi(t,x))_{t\geq 0}$ of the vector field, $V(\Phi(t,x))$ is strictly decreasing in $t$ except where $\Phi(t,x)$ is a stationary point of $F$.
+If this holds, then under mild conditions then the Robbins-Monro algorithm will converge almost surely to a (possibly random) limit, which will be a stationary point of $F$.
+See section 6.2 of Bena\"{\i}m \cite{benaim}, and in particular Corollary 6.6 therein.

+We now show that our process $(\bar{x}_n)$ can be put into Robbins-Monro form, and that the assumptions of Proposition 4.2 of Bena\"{\i}m \cite{benaim} are satisfied, allowing the theory of asymptotic pseudotrajectories to be used.
 For a general matrix $A$ and a given configuration of balls $x(n)$ at time $n$, let $i_{n+1} \in \{1,\ldots,d\}$ be the random colour of the ball to be added in the urn at time $n+1$.
 Then, note that

 implying